arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 # Conclusion

-This is the second part in Python Internals series.
-The first article writtn here was How I changed my Python and made it dubious.
+This is the second part of the Python Internals series.
+The first article written here was How I changed my Python and made it dubious.
 I highly recommend that you read it because it may give you a .